 As a first step, the most visible parts of the wall will be cleaned of vegetation, mostly ivy, which dramatically endangers the stability of the wall.
 This will enable to carry out a detailed documentation of the wall including its state of conservation.
 The documentation will be introduced by a conservation specialist of the Polytechnic University of València and include plans, photographic documentation and verbal documentation and shall provide the base for later conservation measures.

-The project will take place from September, 14th, to September, 26th, 2020 and is jointly organised by European Heritage Volunteers and Fundación San Millán de la Cogolla, in cooperation with Universitat Politècnica de València, Escuela Técnica Superior de Arquitectura.
+The project is jointly organised by European Heritage Volunteers and Fundación San Millán de la Cogolla, in cooperation with Universitat Politècnica de València, Escuela Técnica Superior de Arquitectura.